Tuesday, 1 July 2008

 The pubs were extremely vibrant as it was St. Patrick’s Day, with the local drinking fraternity not needing a second invitation to get stuck in.
 We passed The Three Legs, which had some interesting characters in varying condition before enjoying another cracking pint in Whitelock’s.
 Dad was most impressed with our choice.

-The long bus journey through Bramley dropped us off on Farsley’s main thoroughfare before a fifteen minute trek to the ground.
+The long bus journey through Bramley dropped us off on Farsley’s main thoroughfare before a fifteen-minute trek to the ground.
 The crowds and traffic grew as we neared Throstle Nest.
 Admission was £7, with the programme a further £2.
 The ground remained unaltered since my previous visits to see Boro play Leeds Met Carnegie.

 Guy and I went for a pint inside the pleasant clubhouse.
 The Speckled Hen Gold certainly hit the spot.
-It was soon apparent that around two thirds of the attendance were cheering on Scarborough.
+It was soon apparent that around two-thirds of the attendance were cheering on Scarborough.
 The more vocal congregated in the cover behind the goal in the first half.

-The match was vital to the play off hopes of both sides.
+The match was vital to the playoff hopes of both sides.
 Farsley started out the more likely to open the scoring, but the Boro defence seemed resolute.
 However, the game settled down and Tom Corner flicked home Cameron Murray’s cross to put the Seadogs ahead.

-The Villagers missed a guilt edged chance before the game turned on the half hour mark.
+The Villagers missed a guilt-edged chance before the game turned on the half-hour mark.

 There had been an altercation and the referee seemingly handled the situation well and booked a player from both sides.
 The match was fiery and a typical Yorkshire derby.
 It needed firm handling.
 A few seconds after the skirmish, Corner was harshly adjudged to have elbowed home defender James Riley as he went up for a header.

 It was more of a slap as both men jumped.
-Riley helped make up the referees mind to produce a red card as he rolled around before quickly getting up once the forward had departed.
+Riley helped make up the referee's mind to produce a red card as he rolled around before quickly getting up once the forward had departed.

-The atmosphere had been loud and largely good natured, but it changed after the decision.
+The atmosphere had been loud and largely good-natured, but it changed after the decision.
 Farsley equalised when Gibraltar international Adam Priestley slotted home to hardly help the mood amongst the visiting fans.

-However, the Seadogs sent their fans for half time refreshments in good form as the majestic Ryan Blott held the ball up on the half way line before playing in Alex Metcalfe.
+However, the Seadogs sent their fans for half-time refreshments in good form as the majestic Ryan Blott held the ball up on the halfway line before playing in Alex Metcalfe.
 The midfielder ran at the final two defenders before firing in under the body of keeper Tom Taylor to wild celebrations.

 The second half was always going to be hard work for Boro against a very talented home side.
-Their task wasn’t helped as referee Jamie Rhodes seemed to be taking umbrage at some of criticism coming his way from the annoyed Seadog faithful.
+Their task wasn’t helped as referee Jamie Rhodes seemed to be taking umbrage at some of the criticism coming his way from the annoyed Seadog faithful.

 The home side equalised as the Boro rear guard did a disappearing act to allow Aiden Savory to fire home.
 The game flowed from end to end with Farsley creating the clearer cut chances.
 Every player on the pitch gave everything they had.
 The Boro players were close to exhaustion near the end.